Girl reading her book

 322,000

-women helped to challenge violence against women and girls and harmful traditional practices like FGM (in 2016 alone)6
+women helped to challenge violence against women and girls and harmful traditional practices like FGM in a single year.

 1,080

-community-led projects to support women and girls to challenge harmful traditional practices including FGM (in 2016 alone)7
+community-led projects supported women and girls to challenge harmful traditional practices, including FGM, in a single year.

 The community-led anti-violence teams (COMBAT) confront the perpetrators of forced child marriage directly, either face to face or through formal letters, and work to ensure girls at risk are returned to their families.
 If captors do not co-operate, the teams work with the authorities to bring them to justice.